Pandan, Catanduanes: Culture

 The people of Pandan are generally peace-loving, God-fearing and are happy people.
 Everyone in the community is a brother, a sister and a friend where the products of which could be shared even food itself without thought of having it repaid or reciprocated.
 Visitors are offered the comforts that the family could afford even it means that the owner should lay on the floor just to make the visitor eased at home by using the “papag”.
 And that is not enough, before going home; products of their yard would be wrapped for you to bring in your family plus a bunch of cockling chickens.

 During celebrations, immediate neighbors are invited bringing among the whole members of the family and this seemed to be incomplete without tuba drinking and little dancing.
-Pantomina is a long-cherished dance that never changes with time despite of the current dance and music.
+Pantomina is a long-cherished dance that never changes with time despite the current dance and music.
 Pandananons has a series of collected pantomina songs which are now famous composed locally, of course it is not only the above songs, Pandananons used to compose, for evidence of which that gained popularity was a song composed by Alfredo dela Rosa, former Municipal Secretary of the Sangguniang Bayan of Pandan, entitled “Islang Catandungan”.
 This song won first place in the regional contest in Sorsogon sometime on the late 1960s.

 Economy

 Education

+There are two schools district offices which govern all educational institutions within the municipality.
+They oversee the management and operations of all private and public, from primary to secondary schools.
+These are the: